COERDUBC/Ryu_EHP_Letter_2024/README.md

 ## [Analysis]{.underline}

-All the code for the analysis are located in the code foler.
+All the code for the analysis are located in the code folder.
 Html generated from R markdown documents are located in the results directory.

 ------------------------------------------------------------------------